Computably totally disconnected locally compact groups: Introduction

-\n (b) An $n$-generated group $G$ has a computable copy iff its word problem is decidable.
-For the implication from right to left, say, fix an encoding of the elements of $F_n$ by natural numbers.
-We have $G\cong F_n/N$ for a normal subgroup $N$ which is computable as a subset of $F_n$ by hypothesis.
-Let $D$ be the computable set of least representatives in each coset of $N$.
-Given an element of $F_n$, one can compute its representative in $D$.
-So it is clear that the group operations canonically defined on~$D$ are computable. \end{example} Next we discuss how to define that an uncountable structure has a computable presentation.
+Next, we discuss how to define that an uncountable structure has a computable presentation.
 In the field of computable analysis, one represents all the elements of the structure by ``names" which are directly accessible to computation, and requires that the functions and relations are computable on the names.
-For detail see e.g.\ \cite{Pauly:16,Schroeder:21}.
-Often names are elements of the set $[T]$ of paths on some computable subtree $T$ of $\NN^*$ (the tree of strings with natural number entries).
+For detail see e.g.\ Pauly~\cite{Pauly:16} or Schr\"oder~\cite{Schroeder:21}.
+Names usually are elements of the set $[T]$ of infinite paths on some computable subtree $T$ of $\NN^*$, the tree of strings with natural number entries.
+(Henceforth all paths will be infinite paths on rooted trees, starting at the root.)
 For instance, a standard name of a real number $r$ is a path coding a sequence of rationals $\seq{q_n} \sN n$ such that $|q_n - q_{n+1}| \le \tp{-n}$ and $\lim_n q_n = r$.
 Using so-called ``oracle Turing machines", one can define computability of functions on $[T]$; we will provide detail in Section~\ref{s:comp notions}.
-This indirectly defines computability on spaces relevant to computable analysis; for instance, whether a function on $\RR$ is computable.
-In general, names and elements can be quite different objects, as the example above shows.
-However, each totally disconnected Polish space is homeomorphic to $[T]$ for some subtree $T$ of $\NN^*$, which is advantageous because there is no need to distinguish between names and elements in our setting.
+This indirectly defines computability on spaces relevant to computable analysis; for instance, one can define that a function on $\RR$ is computable.
+The example above shows that names and the object they denote can be of quite a different kind.
+In contrast, each totally disconnected Polish space is homeomorphic to $[T]$ for some subtree $T$ of $\NN^*$, which is advantageous because in principle there is no need to distinguish between names and objects in our setting.

-A rather different, \emph{ad hoc} way to define computability often works for particular classes of uncountable structures: impose algorithmic constraints on the definition of the class.
-For instance, a profinite group $G$ is computable in the sense of Smith~\cite{Smith:81} and La Roche~\cite{LaRoche:81} if $G= \varprojlim_i (A_i, \psi_i)$ for a computable diagram $ (A_i, \psi_i)\sN i$ of finite groups and epimorphisms~$\psi_i \colon A_i \to A_{i-1}$ ($i>0$).
-Such a definition often turns out to be equivalent to the general definition of computability restricted to the class; for profinite groups this {will} follow by combining \cref{ex:prof Baire} and \cref{lem:proc}.
-For a further example, the definition of a computable Banach space in \cite{PourElRich} was formulated specifically for separable normed linear spaces, but turns out to be a special case of a more general approach \cite{MeMo,Pontr} that works for, e.g., Polish groups.
+An \emph{ad hoc} way to define computability often works for particular classes of uncountable structures: impose algorithmic constraints on the definition of the class.
+For instance, the following is due to Smith~\cite{Smith:81} and La Roche~\cite{LaRoche:81}.